 Kim shares Woody's story — and her own.
 Her advocacy work has taken her to the nation's capital not only to testify before House and Senate panels but to serve on the FDA Psychopharmacologic Drug Advisory Committee.
 Kim Witczak: “Being appointed on this committee I think is a success in that I’m not going to be just the rubber stamp, which I see a lot of.
 So for me, I think it’s a success that I have a seat at the table.
 But I’m often the only one that votes no.”

 In this episode, we bring you more from the Kim Witczak interview featured in Episode 4.
-Here Kim talks about the legal battle she waged in the courts; her work producing the Selling Sickness conference, and more about her work with the FDA panel and its involvement with the drug Chantix; and becoming involved with MISSD and the first time she met MISSD founder Wendy Dolin.
+Here Kim talks about the legal battle she waged in the courts; her work producing the Selling Sickness conference; more about her work with the FDA panel and its involvement with the drug Chantix; and becoming involved with MISSD and the first time she met MISSD founder Wendy Dolin.
 (These segments are also available as Podcast Extras.)

 S U B S C R I B E